city

 Tools & Materials Needed to Replace a Broken Window

-• Replacement glass cut to size
+• Replacement glass cut to size.

 How to Temporarily Fix a Broken Windowpane